Skip to content

 iOS

-Add the following entries to your Info.plist file, located in /ios/Runner/Info.plist:
+Add the following entries to your Info.plist file, located in project root/ios/Runner/Info.plist:

 <key>NSCameraUsageDescription</key>